ccorsi/learning/resume/buildtools.md

 # Introduction

 Here I will discuss the different development building tools that I have used in and out of a working environment.
 These tools have been mainly used to build products using C/C++ and Java.
 There are also some tools that I have used to build products using Python that have not been used within a working environent.
 In what follows, I will be discussing how each of these tools were used in and out of a working environment.

 # Make and CMake

 The use of make and its other flavors like nmake and cmake is something that I have used throughout my career.
 These tools have become an essential part of the building and testing of products that I have been involved with.
 The earlier years of my career required that I understand how to create and update Makefiles.
 This was required because at that time, we didn't have interactive development tools that could generate the require Makefile targets for you.
 The need to be able to understand and extend the definitions of Makefiles allowed me to be able to gain knowledge of how to build products using these tools.
-This has helped me better understand the options that different compilers use to build products
+This has helped me better understand the options that different compilers use to build products.

+While the need to be able to understand how to define Makefiles during the earlier years of my careet.
+This need became less of a need throughout my later years developing products using C/C++.
+The IDE reduce the need to be able to understand how to define and use a Makefile.
+This allow me to spend more time working on developing the product and less time updating the build process.
+Granted this has allowed me to focus more on what needs to be done and less on supporting the build process.
+Nonetheless, the advent of Visual Studio and other IDE has provided some releaf in this respect.

 {% comment %}